Demystifying IBM UBX with Practical Cross-Channel Marketing

 How many solutions does a common brand in North America use to engage with and analyze its customers?
 This magic number could vary, but in most cases with large enterprises, we are talking about an average of 20 to 30 different solutions and platforms used.
 With this variety of systems and tools used within a cross-channel marketing platform mix, how do we keep a single view of the customer?
 I believe this is where the solutions like IBM UBX come into the equation.

 You might ask, what is IBM UBX?
 Universal Behaviour Exchange is a solution that allows marketers and companies to stitch together multiple platforms in such a way that a two-way API-driven flow of information is enabled without the pain of complex engagement with an IT department.
 Data, events, segment related or audience data activity exchange during cross-channel marketing initiatives are just a few examples of activities powered by IBM UBX.
 The beauty of it is that you can tie together e-commerce solutions, multiple cross-channel display platforms, social media platforms, audience data provider(s), IBM Unica and its modules, and other systems.
-An example below is a schema of IBM, Mediamath and FBX intertwined into
+An example below is a schema of IBM, Mediamath and FBX intertwined into event and audience data exchange logic for a cross-channel campaign execution:

 By applying the logic similar to the one illustrated above, a marketing department gets closer to the goal of using a single interface to manage audiences, events, data relationships, campaign flow and audience data rules in one place!